aaron-grau/curic/full-stack-project/readings/full-stack-project-proposal.md

 Links to wireframes of your application's UI views.
 Each wireframe should be a basic representation of the layout and information presented in a view.
-If you plan to use nested React components, clearly indicate the heirarchy in your wireframes.
+If you plan to use nested React components, clearly indicate the hierarchy in your wireframes.
 We should be able to see every view of your website using your wireframes, and how each view is reached.